-Three of the 17 Pro Football Hall of Fame finalists for the class of 2013 have ties with the city of Pittsburgh.
+Three of the 17 Pro Football Hall of fame finalists for the class of 2013 have ties with the Pittsburgh Steelers.
+They are running back Jerome Bettis, Kevin Greene and Dave Robinson.

 For more on the Steelers, visit Behind the Steel Curtain